pglez82/travisreact_tut/README.md

 ignore:
   - "src/index.js"
 ```
-For more configuration options you can check: [](https://docs.codecov.io/docs/codecov-yaml).
+For more configuration options you can check: [About the Codecov yaml](https://docs.codecov.io/docs/codecov-yaml).